 - If the reviewers complain about ventilation, that’s a huge red flag.
 Any plant requires proper ventilation to thrive.

-- This is not exactly a deal breaker, but we would strongly advise against buying a tent with a plastic frame.
+- This is not exactly a deal breaker, but I would strongly advise against buying a tent with a plastic frame.
 It’s a hassle you don’t need in your life.

-That being said, we must admit the Quintescent one showed itself to be the least problematic one.
+That being said, I must admit the Quictent one showed itself to be the least problematic one.
 Its eco-friendly features and great warranty conditions are a plus for any aspiring indoor gardener.
-We hope you found this helpful and wish you a good yield and an enjoyable growing experience!
+I hope you found this helpful and wish you a good yield and an enjoyable growing experience!